siimonasantoro/acid/validation-stacie-report/report-lorentz.typ

 + *Sensitivity of the exponential correlation time to the cutoff frequency.*
   - The same conventions as in (f) apply, but this figure shows results for the exponential correlation time.
++ *Number of successful test cases*
+  (Failures are typically due to not finding any cutoff frequency with acceptable results.)
 + *Sanity check counts for the effective number of points*
   - Number of test cases for each combination of $N$ and $M$ where the effective number of points used in the fit is below $20 P = 40$.